Sihaul

-Sihaul is a village with population of about 11,000 in the sub-district of Satar Kataiya, where it ranks as the third most populous village.
+Sihaul is a village with population of about 15,000 in the sub-district of Satar Kataiya, where it ranks as the second most populous village.
 The sub-district forms a part of Saharsa district in the state Bihar, India.
 The geographical area of the village is 9 km2 and it is the third biggest village by area in the sub-district.
 Population density of the village is 1287 persons per km2.